Fred Grim: Managerial career

 In 2016, Grim became Danny Blind's assistant for the Netherlands.
 After Blind was fired on 26 March 2017, after losing the World Cup qualifier against Bulgaria 2–0 the day before, Grim was appointed caretaker national coach.
 On 28 March 2017, the Netherlands lost 1–2 to Italy in a friendly match under his leadership.
 Under his leadership, the Dutch national team also won a friendly against Morocco 2–1 and a friendly against Ivory Coast 5–0.
 These matches were played on 31 May and 4 June 2017 respectively.
 Between September 2017 and November 2017, Grim became assistant coach again under the new national coach Dick Advocaat.
 The Netherlands national team failed to qualify for the 2018 FIFA World Cup.

 At the end of 2017, Grim became Advocaat's assistant coach at Sparta Rotterdam.
 The goal was for the club to maintain itself in the Eredivisie for that season.
 At the time, the club was in last place.
 Direct relegation was avoided at the end of the league, but the club had to go through play-offs for promotion/relegation.
 In the final of the play-offs, they lost 1–3 on aggregate to Emmen, relegating Sparta to the Eerste Divisie.

 On 8 July 2018, it was announced that Grim would become the new head coach of RKC Waalwijk in the Eerste Divisie.
 He signed for two seasons.
 In his first season at the club, the promotion play-offs were achieved.
 By successively beating NEC and Excelsior, the final was reached.
 The 1st final on 25 May 2019 at home against Go Ahead Eagles was 0–0.
 On 28 May, RKC Waalwijk won in spectacular fashion against Go Ahead Eagles with a final score of 4–5 and thus forced promotion to the Eredivisie.
 In the very last seconds of extra time, Stijn Spierings managed to score the 4–4 equalizer; enough to secure the promotion.
 Mario Bilate even scored the 4–5 from a penalty in the remaining seconds.

 On 28 May 2021, Willem II announced that Grim would be the club's new coach.
-Grim was sacked on March 8, 2022, along with technical director Joris Mathijsen, with Willem sitting just above the relegation zone.
+Grim was sacked on 8 March 2022, along with technical director Joris Mathijsen, with Willem sitting just above the relegation zone.
+Grim was appointed manager of a relegated FC Emmen side as a replacement of Dick Lukkien in June 2023.
+On 9 April 2024 FC Emmen announced that Grim was sacked with only 5 games left.

+Grim was named assistant to manager John Heitinga at Ajax in October 2025, only to take over Heitinga's tasks as a caretaker after the latter was dismissed on 6 November 2025.